DeepGraphLearning/graphvite/doc/source/user/format.rst

 ===========

 GraphVite is designed to support a wide range of formats for graphs.
-Generally, it does not enforce any type restriction on input elements.
+Generally, it doesn't enforce any type restriction on input elements.
 We can either use integers or strings as our input.
 Each line in the file is parsed as

 .. code-block::